jpodolski/demos/README.txt

     curious.

-  - I know that this is a lot of effort just for a demo folder, and that I may seem overeager, but really I'm just serious about finding a likeminded collaborator(s).
+  - I know that this is a lot of effort just for a demo folder, and that I may seem overeager, but really I'm just serious about finding like-minded collaborator(s).
 I wanted to assemble a decent sample of stuff that I could show to many people, rather than sending bits and pieces to everyone I talk to.
     If this stuff isn't for you, that's fine!
 We can work on a different genre, or